phaethonp/phaethonp/readme.md

   :large_blue_circle:
 </p>

-### PROPERTY DEVELOPMENT SERVICES
+### URBAN & PROPERTY DEVELOPMENT SERVICES
-As a global platform for urban development powered by our proprietary APIs, we are uniquely positioned to organize and execute future forward-thinking Micro-Cities  that foster innovation and ESG growth with our international network of Architects and partners.<br>
+As a global platform for urban development powered by our proprietary APIs, we are uniquely positioned to organize and execute future forward-thinking projects  that foster innovation and ESG growth with our international network of Architects and partners.<br>
 #### :small_blue_diamond: Micro-Cities— Iconic World Destinations as Special Economic Zones
 Our future property development vision includes the creation of Iconic World Destinations as Special Economic Zones.
 These are large-scale residential and hospitality sector complexes designed and masreplanned as Micro-Cities.
-They combine resort living, hotels, residential, commercial, and recreational spaces to create vibrant communities within unique and diverse natural environments.<br>
+They combine resort living, hotels, residential, commercial, and recreational spaces to create vibrant communities within unique and diverse natural environments.<be><br>

+#### :small_blue_diamond: Property Development Services